Sereg20/Task_Center/IAS_config/1 Trust Config/README.md

 ![SAML 2.0 Configuration](./Images/5.2.3.png "SAML 2.0 Configuration")

-As a result, the trust configuration between your BTP subaccount and IAS tenant is established.
+As a result, the trust configuration between your BTP subaccount and IAS tenant has been established.
 In IAS admin console you can see your app in Bundled Applications list

 Proceed to the next step: [2 Configure Subject Name Identifier](https://github.com/Sereg20/Task_Center/tree/master/IAS_config/2%20Attributes)